Scott Edinburgh

 There is no one profile of an MBA candidate.
 Each year we work with more “typical” candidates, including management consultants, investment bankers and private equity professionals.
 We also help many clients coming from and/or returning to family businesses.
 However, we also work with clients who are opera singers, musicians, nonprofit leaders, teachers, marketing professionals, restaurateurs, physicians, family business professionals — the list goes on.
 Strong business and leadership skills can be an asset in any industry as supported by the diversity of MBA applicants.

 That answer is up to the applicant.
 The fields that MBA graduates enter are as diverse as the fields they worked in prior to business school.
 In certain careers MBA graduates feed into common roles – for example, consulting firms start MBA graduates in a “class” of their peers.
 Other firms provide leadership development programs for recent graduates.
 In general, however, there are countless roles a graduate can fill.
-MBA programs dedicate an entire career services department to helping graduates find their ideal jobs.
+MBA programs dedicate an entire career services department to helping graduates reap the benefits of an MBA and find their ideal jobs.

 Share